cestef/blog.cstef.dev/src/content/blog/elliptic-curve.md

 <summary>Point operations in an elliptic curve</summary>

-The trapdoor function (very easy to do one way, hard the other) of an elliptic curve is the multiplication of a point $P$ by a scalar $n$.
+The trapdoor function (easy to do one way, hard the other) of an elliptic curve is the multiplication of a point $P$ by a scalar $n$.
 This consists of adding the point $P$ to itself $n$ times.
 This operation is denoted as $n dot P$.

 Let's start out by graphically representing the addition of two points $G$ and $A$ in an elliptic curve.